 The overwhelming majority of key fob issues related to functionality stem from one simple cause:

 - Normal battery depletion: Key fob batteries, like any other battery, have a finite lifespan.
-Over time, constant use and even passive drain will cause the battery to lose its charge.
-The typical lifespan for a CR2032 battery in a 2019 Toyota Highlander key fob is generally 2-3 years, depending on usage and environmental factors.
+Over time, constant use (pressing buttons) and even passive drain (the fob constantly communicating with the vehicle or being near other electronic devices) will cause the battery to lose its charge.
+The typical lifespan for a CR2032 battery in a 2019 Toyota Highlander key fob is generally 2-3 years, depending on usage frequency, environmental factors, and how often the fob is within range of the vehicle.

 Step-by-step diagnosis and fixes

-Replacing the battery in your 2019 Toyota Highlander key fob is a quick and easy process.
+Replacing the battery in your 2019 Toyota Highlander key fob is a quick and easy process that most drivers can accomplish in under five minutes.
 You'll need a new CR2032 coin cell battery and a small, flathead screwdriver or a coin.

 - Gather your tools: Obtain a new CR2032 battery.
-These are widely available at electronics stores, supermarkets, and online.
-You'll also need a small flathead screwdriver or a sturdy coin.
+These are widely available at electronics stores, supermarkets, pharmacies, and online retailers.
+You'll also need a small flathead screwdriver (like one used for eyeglasses) or a sturdy coin (like a quarter or nickel) to pry open the fob.

-- Remove the emergency key: Locate the small button on the side of your key fob.
-Press it and pull out the metal emergency key.
+- Remove the emergency key: Locate the small release button on the side of your key fob.
+Press this button firmly and pull out the metal emergency key.
 This key allows you to manually unlock your door if the fob battery is completely dead and is also necessary to access the battery compartment.

 - Locate the prying slot: With the emergency key removed, you'll notice a small slot or notch inside the key fob's opening where the metal key was.
-This is your access point to separate the two halves of the fob.
+This is your access point to carefully separate the two halves of the fob's casing.

 - Gently pry open the casing: Insert the tip of your small flathead screwdriver or the edge of a coin into the slot.
 Twist or gently pry to separate the two halves of the key fob.
+Work slowly and carefully around the seam to avoid damaging the plastic clips or casing.
+You should hear a few gentle clicks as the halves separate.
 Be careful not to use excessive force, as the plastic can be brittle.

-- Identify and remove the old battery: Once the fob is open, you'll see the circular battery.
-Note its orientation (usually positive side facing up, indicated by a '+' symbol).
+- Identify and remove the old battery: Once the fob is open, you'll see the circular CR2032 battery.
+Note its orientation (usually the positive side, indicated by a '+' symbol, is facing up).
 Use the screwdriver to gently pry out the old CR2032 battery from its retaining clips.
+Avoid touching the new battery's flat surfaces with your bare fingers, as oils can reduce its lifespan.

 - Insert the new battery: Place the new CR2032 battery into the compartment, ensuring the positive (+) side is facing up, matching the orientation of the old battery.
-Make sure it's securely seated under the clips.
+Make sure it's securely seated under the clips and lies flat within its holder.

-- Snap the fob back together: Align the two halves of the key fob and gently press them together until they click securely into place.
-Ensure there are no gaps.
+- Snap the fob back together: Align the two halves of the key fob casing.
+Gently press them together until they click securely into place all around the seam.
+Ensure there are no gaps and the casing is fully closed.

-For more detailed instructions on various automotive repairs, you can always browse all repair guides available on our site.
+For more detailed instructions on various automotive repairs, you can always browse all repair guides available on our site: All repair guides.

 Repair options and cost factors